-4:15pm PT by Lesley Goldberg, Michael O'Connell
+4:15pm PT by Lesley Goldberg, Mikey O'Connell

 'SEAL Team,' 'SWAT' Renewed for Second Seasons at CBS

 CBS is keeping both of its rookie military dramas around.

 The network on Tuesday announced that it has handed out early second-season renewals for SEAL Team and SWAT.
 The two dramas join first-year comedy Young Sheldon on the network's 2018-19 schedule.